Overview

-In this article, we will look at the reasons for iron shortage in polycythemia vera, review diagnostic markers, and offer advice on balancing iron levels for persons with PV.
-We’ll also discuss dietary changes, common polycythemia vera symptoms, and treatment alternatives.
+In this article, we will examine the reasons for iron shortage in polycythemia vera, review diagnostic markers, and offer advice on balancing iron levels for PV patients.
+We’ll also discuss dietary changes, common symptoms of polycythemia vera, and treatment alternatives.

 Polycythemia Vera: Primary Vs Secondary